pscally1005/pscally1005.github.io/_posts/recipes/meme/2024-04-05-zoodle-taco.markdown

 - Season with the rest of your taco seasoning when the <a href='/misc/meat'>meat</a> is fully cooked.
 Add <a href='/misc/veggies#garlic'>minced garlic</a>, and cook until fragrant, about 30 seconds
 - <img src='/assets/Food/Ground Meat/Zoodle Taco/zoodle-taco-7.jpg' alt='' class='instruction-image'>

-- Turn heat down to medium low, and pour in your diced tomatoes.
+- Turn heat down to medium low, and pour in your <a href='/misc/veggies#tomato'>diced tomatoes</a>.
 Cover, and let simmer for about 10 minutes.
 The sauce should thicken and will be bubbling.
 Squeeze in some <a href='/misc/fruit#lime'>lime</a>
 - <img src='/assets/Food/Ground Meat/Zoodle Taco/zoodle-taco-8.jpg' alt='' class='instruction-image'>

 - Add the <a href='/misc/meat'>meat</a> to the bowl with the <a href='/misc/veggies'>vegetables</a>.
 Combine together, and serve.
 Pair this with any hard or soft shelled <a href='/recipes/taco'>tacos</a>, <a href='/misc/dairy#cheddar'>shredded cheese</a>, and <a href='/recipes/salsa'>salsa</a>